radams15/CircuitTesterDocs/Design/docs/algorithms.md

 Next, we must extract the results from our matrix.
 We create a dictionary of node:voltage for our circuit by reading the index of each unknown voltage from the unknowns list from $x$.
 E.g. the index in the unknowns list of node 3 ($V_3$) is 4, and $x[0, 4] = 3.75V$, so node 3 has a voltage of $3.75V$
+This results in the following voltage map: $[0:0, 1:6, 2:4.5, 3:3.75]$

+We also extract currents from the matrix by finding the index of the unknown current as above with the unknown voltage.
+E.g. the index in the unknowns list of the battery ($I_{0\rightarrow1}$) is 0, and $x[0, 0] = 0.375A$, so the battery has
+a current of $0.375A$.

 %include_pc(pseudocode/circuit_solve.txt)